-- And the fourth is to criticize or say bad things about a bodhisattva.
+- The fourth is to criticize or say bad things about a bodhisattva.

 The opponents to these are their opposites, the four glowing – literally, “white” – actions.

 - As for the first, we should never deceive or confuse or tell lies to our parents, teachers and spiritual masters.